-- of activities: detector dogs, traps, nighttime fence searches, oral toxicants, barriers, prey reduction, and public outreach activities.
-WS staff ensured inspection of at least 90 percent of commercial cargo and aircraft departing Guam. - \$399,792 to the CNMI Department of Lands and Natural Resources, Division of Fish and Wildlife (DFW), continued to operate a BTS interdiction program on the islands of Saipan, Tinian and Rota and ensured that, at the minimum, a 90 percent canine inspection rate of Guambased cargo arrivals was reached and subsequently maintained.
-DFW also maintained BTS traps at CNMI ports of entry and conducted public outreach. - \$296,727 to the Hawaii Department of Agriculture continued to operate the Hawaii BTS interdiction program, which includes a functioning Detector Dog program.
-They inspect all cargo and air and sea crafts arriving from Guam to Honolulu, as well as maintain traps around the ports. - \$210,931 to the USDA-WS-National Wildlife Research Center for research on the diet, body condition, and reproductive condition of urban BTS compared to forests and savannas.
-This research will aid in future efforts to eradicate snakes on Guam, as well as possible rapid response efforts on other islands. - \$1,018,335 to the USGS for researchers to continue the development and testing of tools intended to improve BTS interdiction, control, and management.
-Research focuses on moving towards landscape-level snake control via delivery to aerial toxicants, developing and testing artificial baits, improving early detection of BTS and rapid responses to possible incipient populations on snake free islands, and the development of multi-species barriers for resource protection and restoration on Guam.
-The USGS Rapid Response Team determined the Cocos island BTS population is established but still early in the invasion and was able to use its digital data collection approach to rapidly collect and standardize data in a cost effective manner.
-FY 2020 funding also resulted in findings related to the most effective use of toxic baiting and Aerial Delivery System baits, types and amount of baits, and other means of survey.
-The USGS Rapid Response Team also continued to respond to snake sightings and conduct site response training to snake searchers in the Pacific region. - \$363,883 to the U.S. Fish and Wildlife Service (USFWS) to continue to provide overall BTS program coordination on a regional and national level to ensure continued progress.
-USFWS also provides technical assistance to program partners and develops a strategic planning document for the program. - \$125,000 to the Guam Department of Agriculture, Division of Aquatic and Wildlife Resources for Brown Tree Snake public outreach programs.
+- types of activities: detector dogs, traps, nighttime fence searches, oral toxicants, barriers, prey reduction, and public outreach activities.
+WS staff ensured inspection of at least 90 percent of commercial cargo and aircraft departing Guam. - \$1,106,279 was also awarded to USDA-WS for the fiscal year 2022 Guam Interdiction program.
+This was done so the full funding for the year was available immediately at the start of the next fiscal year. - \$99,312 to USDA-WS to for the Cocos Island Control Program.
+Similar to the commercial interdiction at the ports, USDA will monitor all traffic leaving Guam for Cocos Island to ensure no further snakes are getting to the island and will assist with snake searches on the island. - \$407,950 to the CNMI Department of Lands and Natural Resources, Division of Fish and Wildlife (DFW), which continued to operate a BTS interdiction program on the islands of Saipan, Tinian and Rota and ensured that, at the minimum, a 90 percent canine inspection rate of Guambased cargo arrivals was reached and subsequently maintained.
+DFW also maintained BTS traps at CNMI ports of entry and conducted public outreach. - \$288,706 to the Hawaii Department of Agriculture which continued to operate the Hawaii BTS interdiction program, which includes a functioning Detector Dog program.
+They inspect all cargo and air and sea crafts arriving from Guam to Honolulu, as well as maintain traps around the ports. - \$649,842 to the USDA-WS-National Wildlife Research Center for various research projects including monitoring the invasion and removal of BTS of Cocos Island, a feasibility assessment for BTS eradication in Pacific Islands, short to long term indicators of foraging history of BTS on Cocos Island, and a risk assessment for acetaminophen baiting in urban and residential areas on Guam.
+This also funded the next phase of the Aerial Bait Delivery System, which is creating and installing autonomous pilot software. - \$1,055,522 to the USGS for researchers to continue the development and testing of tools intended to improve BTS interdiction, control, and management.
+Research focuses on moving towards landscape-level snake control via delivery to aerial toxicants, developing and testing artificial baits, improving early detection of BTS and rapid responses to possible incipient populations on snake free islands, the development of multi-species barriers for resource protection and restoration on Guam, and mitigation and damage control for incipient or recently established populations of BTS.
+The USGS Rapid Response leader and team also responds to all credible off-island BTS sightings, including Cocos Island.
+This year they were also working towards restructuring the Rapid Response Team to prioritize active early detection protocols. - \$317,923 to the U.S. Fish and Wildlife Service (USFWS) to continue to provide overall BTS program coordination on a regional and national level to ensure continued progress.
+USFWS also provides technical assistance to program partners and develops a strategic planning document for the program. - \$100,000 to the Guam Department of Agriculture, Division of Aquatic and Wildlife Resources to create a volunteer snake search team for Cocos Island.
+This included hiring a volunteer coordinator and purchasing supplies and equipment.
+The volunteer team will work with the other agencies to conduct BTS searches on Cocos Island. - \$70,389 to the Guam Power Authority to gather and share existing and new GIS data on snake related power outages.